Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: Fluctuating hydrodynamics of active lattice gas

 \subsection{Free-energy for the density profile}

 The steady state probability distribution of observing density and polarization profiles $\rho(x)$ and $m(x)$ takes a large-deviation form at large $L$ as $e^{-L \mathcal F[\rho(x),m(x)]}$ where $\mathcal F[\rho(x),m(x)]$ is an analog of a free-energy density.
-Our linearized theory detailed in Sec.~\ref{sec:derivation-two-point} allow us to probe the large-deviation function $\mathcal F$ up to Gaussian order.
-In particular, the deviations from the most probable profiles, outside the binodal curve, takes the form in Fourier space, where $\tilde{f}$ denotes the Fourier transform of $f$, $\mathbb{C}_k$ is a Hermitian matrix with diagonal elements given by~\eqref{Eq:Cor_rho_k} and~\eqref{Eq:Cor_m_k}, and the off-diagonal elements given by~\eqref{Eq:Cor_rho_m_k} and its complex conjugate \footnote{In \unexpanded{\eqref{free}} and \unexpanded{\eqref{free2}} we adopt the re-scaling used in Sec.~\ref{sec:derivation-two-point}.
+Our linearized theory detailed in Sec.~\ref{sec:derivation-two-point} allows us to probe the large-deviation function $\mathcal F$ up to Gaussian order.
+In particular, the deviations from the most probable profiles, outside the binodal curve, take the form

+in Fourier space, where $\tilde{f}$ denotes the Fourier transform of $f$, $\mathbb{C}_k$ is a Hermitian matrix with diagonal elements given by~\eqref{Eq:Cor_rho_k} and~\eqref{Eq:Cor_m_k}, and the off-diagonal elements given by~\eqref{Eq:Cor_rho_m_k} and its complex conjugate \footnote{In \unexpanded{\eqref{free}} and \unexpanded{\eqref{free2}} we adopt the re-scaling used in Sec.~\ref{sec:derivation-two-point}.
 Also, note that the zeroth mode $k=0$ should be excluded from the integration above due to total particle number conservation}.
 Similarly, the free energy $\mathcal F[\rho(x)]$ corresponding to total density fluctuations is obtained by integrating over the magnetization fluctuations:

 with $C_2^{\rho}(k)$ given by~\eqref{Eq:Cor_rho_k}.

 The long-wavelength physics is captured by the small-$k$ expansion, where we find that $\mathcal F[\rho(x)]$ takes the form of the standard Landau theory near the critical point